 Preparing for the Impacts of Sea Level Rise on the California Coast

 The California coastline extends for more than 2,000 miles and is vulnerable to a range of natural hazards such as storms and extreme high tides that will be made worse by sea level rise.
-In 2003, the California Energy Commission’s Public Interest Energy Research (PIER) Program established the California Climate Change Research Center to sponsor climate change research focusing on regional and sectoral impacts.
-The Pacific Institute received funding from the California Climate Change Research Center, the Ocean Protection Council, and the Metropolitan Transportation Commission to analyze the potential impacts of sea level rise on California’s population, homes, businesses, infrastructure, wetlands, and natural ecosystems.
-Philip Williams and Associates (now ESA PWA), in collaboration with the Pacific Institute, received funding from the Ocean Protection Council to evaluate coastal erosion along the California coast.
+In 2003, the California Energy Commission established the California Climate Change Research Center (Center) to sponsor climate change research focusing on regional and sectoral impacts.
+The Pacific Institute received funding from the Center, the Ocean Protection Council, and the Metropolitan Transportation Commission to analyze the potential impacts of sea level rise on California’s population, homes, businesses, infrastructure, wetlands, and natural ecosystems.
+Philip Williams and Associates (now part of Environmental Science Associates; ESA PWA), in collaboration with the Pacific Institute, received funding from the Ocean Protection Council to evaluate coastal erosion along the California coast.

 The California coastline comprises more than 2,000 miles of open coast and bays; over 31 million people live in coastal counties.
 Development along the coast is extensive and includes transportation corridors; infrastructure such as oil, natural gas, and nuclear energy facilities, major ports and harbors, and water and wastewater plants; and residential communities.
 California’s coastline is vulnerable to a range of natural hazards such as storms, extreme high tides, and rising sea levels, all of which are likely to exacerbate flooding and erosion risks along the coast.

-In 2003, the California Energy Commission’s PIER Program established the California Climate Change Research Center to document climate change research relevant to the state.
-Priority research areas include climate monitoring; analysis and modeling; assessment of climate impacts and adaptation strategies; and analysis of economic consequences of climate change impacts, as well as mitigation and adaptation strategies.
-The Center sponsors ongoing research to address these priorities, with the intent of informing the public and expanding dissemination of climate change information.
+The California Energy Commission established the California Climate Change Research Center to document climate change research relevant to the state.
+Priority research areas included climate monitoring; analysis and modeling; assessment of climate impacts and adaptation strategies; and analysis of economic consequences of climate change impacts, as well as mitigation and adaptation strategies.
+The Center sponsored ongoing research to address these priorities, with the intent of informing the public and expanding the dissemination of climate change information.
 The Pacific Institute, in collaboration with ESA PWA, received funding from the Center, the Ocean Protection Council, and the Metropolitan Transportation Commission to conduct a detailed analysis of the current population, infrastructure, wetland and natural ecosystems, and properties at risk from projected sea level rise and coastal erosion.
 The project also explored the estimated costs of potential adaptation strategies.

-Based on the Intergovernmental Panel on Climate Change (IPCC) A2 and B1 scenarios (i.e., medium to medium-high greenhouse gas emissions), researchers from the Scripps Institution of Oceanography project that mean sea level along coastal California will rise from 1.0 to 1.4 meters by the year 2100.
-The Pacific Institute developed inundation layers that showed the areas at risk of flooding during a 100-year event with a 1.4 meter sea-level rise.
-Scientists at PWA created a model that related projected sea level rise to shoreline recession in order to estimate future coastal erosion rates, shore position, and the extent of shoreline erosion by 2100.
-The Pacific Institute used this information to estimate initial costs, impacts, and damages to the built environment and ecosystems in coastal hazard zones.
+Based on the A2 and B1 scenarios of the Fourth Intergovernmental Panel on Climate Change report (i.e. medium to medium-high greenhouse gas emissions), researchers from the Scripps Institution of Oceanography projected that mean sea level along coastal California will rise from 1.0 to 1.4 meters by the year 2100.
+Using this information, the Pacific Institute developed inundation layers that showed the areas at risk of flooding during a 100-year event with a 1.4 meter rise in sea level.
+Scientists at ESA PWA created a model that related projected sea level rise to shoreline recession in order to estimate future coastal erosion rates, shore position, and the extent of shoreline erosion by 2100.
+The Pacific Institute then used this information to estimate initial costs, impacts, and damages to the built environment and ecosystems in coastal hazard zones.

 Several goals for the study were identified: